Part Five: Self-initiation

 ON THE BRIDGE BETWEEN WORLDS

-Ongoing paratheatre practice opens a door to direct experience of the Infinite.
-We stand awestruck and astonished in a state of enthralling enchantment.
+Ongoing paratheatre practice can open a door to direct experience of the Infinite.
+We stand awestruck and astonished in a trance of enthralling enchantment.
 However, this magic spell can also seduce us into making ritual time more meaningful than our mundane existence, especially when it feels that way.
 Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their daily lives and responsibilities.
 And, then what ?

-Perhaps the most challenging aspect of paratheatre work rests with its application to daily life experiences.
-Insights, realizations, and epiphanies erupting in paratheatrical processes can disappear if they can not find a life beyond the workspace.
+Perhaps the most challenging aspect of paratheatre work rests with how it can be applied and integrated into daily life experiences.
+Insights, realizations, and epiphanies erupting in paratheatrical processes can disappear if they do not find a life beyond the workspace.
 Without the integration of "Lab" insights into daily life, these rarified experiences can dissipate like fading photographs.
-For paratheatre work to have lasting value, we must find ways to build and maintain a bridge between worlds -- between the internal and external landscapes of our existence.
+For paratheatre work to have lasting value, we must find ways to build and maintain a bridge between worlds -- between the internal and external, the infinite and finite, landscapes of our existence.
 How to arouse ecstatic moments amidst daily toil and drudgery?
-Where can we find No-Form when snagged into someone else's soap opera melodramatics ?
-When and how to engage verticality in a crazy world that can look like a horizontal feeding frenzy?
+Where to find No-Form when snagged into someone else's soap opera melodramatics ?
+When and how to engage verticality in a crazy mixed up world ?
 Questions worth asking...

-Building a bridge between worlds can be achieved after exposing where and how our power is being drained.
+Building a bridge between worlds can be achieved after exposing where and how the power of dreaming is being drained.
 Many habits of power loss are unconscious and/or stem from impersonal cultural origins.
-We can wake up to how we are losing power by our willingness to expose, minimize, and eliminate the drainage points in our lives - what drains our power?
-Many habits of power loss are self-imposed and thus, can be self-eliminated.
+When we wake up to how we are losing power, we are faced with the choice to minimize and eliminate the drainage points in our lives or keep suffering power loss.
+What drains our power?
+Many habits of power loss are self-imposed and can be self-eliminated.
 Other sources of power loss are imposed on us by others and by the impersonal dominator culture at large.
 Once our power drains are exposed and removed, the power of dreaming returns on its own volition.
 Nothing else has to be done.
-Remove the drains and the dreaming power returns by itself; this power is not of our will.
-Restoring the dreaming power helps sustain the bridge between worlds -- an ongoing ritual of Self-initiation.
+Remove the drains and the dreaming power returns by itself; rememeber, this power is not of our will.
+Restoring the dreaming power helps sustain the bridge between worlds and expresses an ongoing ritual of Self-initiation.

 HOW THE DREAMING POWER IS DRAINED